Studying for the COMPASS Test

 - Professional help

-If you are the kind of person who can motivate yourself and study sincerely, then self-study is the answer to the question, "How to study for COMPASS test?"
-However, there are few tips that you have to follow if you plan to study for the COMPASS test by yourself.
+If you are the kind of person who can motivate yourself and study sincerely, then self-study is one method that you can consider.
+However, there are few tips that you have to follow if you plan to study for the COMPASS on your own.
 These tips are:

-- Decide on the books- The first thing you have to do is to decide on the books you require for the preparation.
-Since you would be preparing by yourself, read the reviews of the books available in the market and purchase the books that you think are essential.
+- Decide on the books- The first thing you have to do is to decide on the books that you require for the preparation.
+Since you will be studying on your own, you should read the reviews of the books available in the market and buy those that you think will help you.
 Moreover, there are many free online study guides available as well.
-You must collect all the study materials that you require before starting to prepare.
+You should collect all the study materials that you require before starting to prepare.

-- Monitor your progress- It is not enough if you draft a schedule, you also have to monitor your progress and check if you are following the schedule diligently.
+- Monitor your progress- It is not enough to simply create a study plan, as you also have to monitor your progress and check if you are following the schedule diligently.
 If you have missed a few hours, try to compensate for the same as early as possible.

 - Advantages of Self-study

-There are many advantages of following the self-study methodology.
-These are:
+There are many advantages of studying on your own and these are:

 - You can prepare as per your schedule since you are not dependent on anyone